Call Us: 03 7043 1111

 Laser Therapy

-At MAP, we offer Class IV K Laser Therapy, the highest quality laser treatment in the industry.
 This therapy stimulates the body’s natural healing mechanisms using laser light of different wavelengths, power, and frequency.
 It effectively reduces pain, inflammation, and swelling, improves healing times and circulation, and is now more accessible to a wider range of patients.
-During laser therapy, most pets find the experience pleasant, and sedation or restraint is generally unnecessary.
-Treatment times vary but are typically under 8 minutes.
-While improvement can be seen after the first visit, multiple sessions are usually required for the best results.

 Laser therapy provides pain reduction, inflammation reduction, accelerated wound healing, improved vascular and metabolic activity, and can be beneficial for specific conditions.
 It is a non-invasive and drug-free alternative for managing pain and promoting healing in pets.
 Class IV K Laser Therapy targets natural light-absorbing complexes in the body, triggering better cellular respiration, blood circulation, and tissue healing.